Silverteal/Aerfaying-Evolved/README.md

 ## Installation

-You need to install a user script loader like Tampermonkey or Greasymonkey, then [Install userscript here](https://github.com/Tim-Fang/Dark-Aerfaying-Theme/raw/master/Dark%20Aerfaying.user.js)
+You need to install a user script loader like [Tampermonkey](https://www.tampermonkey.net/) or Greasymonkey, then [Install userscript here](https://github.com/Tim-Fang/Dark-Aerfaying-Theme/raw/master/Dark%20Aerfaying.user.js)

+## Development

+This project is open source on [GitHub](https://github.com/Tim-Fang/Dark-Aerfaying-Theme/), welcome to put forward your suggestion